IntelligentTrading/trading/README.md

 Key creation will be manual, and will be done using the django admin interface by superusers.

+### Storing executed orders in the postgres database

+In order to allow for monitoring how much slippage was in place, we are going to store the following information in the postgres database for market orders.

+- Mid Market price when deciding to place orders (the number fed into the algorithm)
+- effective execution price of the order (weighted sum if order was split into parts by the exchange)
+- amount bought or sold.

 ## Architecture Proposal for async execution